talent943/talent-portfolio-react/README.md

 # talent-portfolio-react

-My portifolio website that showcase my skills
+My portifolio website that showcase my skills and Experience

 ## Technology used are:

 1. Reactjs
-2. git
+2. HTML
+3. Javascript
+4. CSS

 ### `npm start`